Via Christian Sarkar, Too Many Turkeys, The Economist:

 Christian Sarkar asks, can we outsource the CEO to a low-cost country?
 That is exactly what will happen at the ludicrous levels pay has risen to.
-If the United States were to lock into a payscale that is unsustainable globally US companies will be no be able to compete.
+If the United States were to lock into a payscale that is unsustainable globally US companies will not be able to compete.
 My guess is plenty of people in the USA will be glad to compete against the brooks brothers bureaucrats but if not, others will.

 The excesses are so great now they will either force companies to:

 - take huge risks to justify such pay and then go bankrupt when such risks fail (and some will succeed making it appear, to some, that the pay was deserved rather than just the random chance of taking a large risk and getting lucky).

 - make it impossible to compete with companies that don’t allow such excesses and slowly go out of business to those companies that don’t act so irresponsibly